atlasxomics/ATX_epigenomics/analysis/CnT_tutorial.md

 `fastq2frags/` in this repository.

-This tutorial assumes that example data (fragments, spatial folders) is saved in in this repository in the structure described in the README.md in this directory.
+This tutorial assumes that example data (fragments, spatial folders) is saved in this repository in the structure described in the README.md of this directory.
 To access example data, please contact your AtlasXomics support scientist or contact [support\@atlasxomics.com](mailto:support@atlasxomics.com).

-Here, we set ArchR global variables, and three character vectors containing sample info for analysis.
+Below, we set ArchR global variables, and three character vectors containing sample info for analysis.

--   addArchRThreads: number of threads to use for paralelle processing;
+-   addArchRThreads: number of threads to use for parallel processing;
-    by defaults `threads` is set to one half of available threads.
+    by default `threads` is set to one half of available threads.
 ArchR [recommends](https://www.archrproject.com/bookdown/getting-set-up.html)
-    setting `threads` to 1/2-3/4 total available cores.
+    setting `treads` to 1/2-3/4 total available cores.

--   addArchRGenome: reference genome to be used for gene and genome annotations; Archr natively supports **hg19, hg38, mm9, and mm10** and allows for the creation of custom references.
+-   addArchRGenome: reference genome to be used for gene and genome annotations; Archr natively supports **hg19, hg38, mm9,** and **mm10** and allows for the creation of custom references.
 Here we use "mm10" (BSgenome.Mmusculus.UCSC.mm10).
 For more information on ArchR reference genomes, see ArchR [documentation](https://www.archrproject.com/bookdown/getting-set-up.html).

 -   run_ids: identifiers for the runs/experiments included in the